sshheye/user-stories-api/frontend-coding-problem.md

 -   Estimated time for completion
 -   Cost

-The user should be able to sort the stories by the story id and complexity.
+The user should be able to sort the stories by the Story ID and complexity.
 To keep it simple, sorting will be done based only one column at a time, no chaining is needed.

 The user should be able to filter the stories by type

 ### Admin Story List
 When logged in as Admin, the admin should be able to see all the stories.
 The story list will be the same as the users list view.

--   Id
+-   ID
 -   Summary
 -   Description
 -   Type